 Samsung Good Lock is a somewhat powerful app for Samsung devices.
 It includes a variety of customization options, including theming, UI tweaking, and more.
 It’s not a new app and originally launched back in 2016.
-However, Samsung updated Good Lock on February 3, 2020 with support for Android 10 and One UI 2.0.
-Here is everything Samsung Good Lock can do.
+Samsung updates it every year and the 2021 variant was launched in the first week of February 2021.
+Here’s everything you need to know about Good Lock 2021!

 How to download and install Samsung Good Lock

-Samsung Good Lock comes with ten total modules and all of them are in the Galaxy Store for download.
+Samsung Good Lock comes with 15 total modules and all of them are in the Galaxy Store for download.

 There is a positive here, though.
 You can uninstall or simply not install the modules you don’t intend to use.
 It saves space and lets you customize only what you want to customize.
-We don’t expect many people to download all ten modules.
+We don’t expect many people to download all of the modules.

 What each Samsung Good Lock module does

-NotiStar is a lot like MultiStar but for notifications.
+NotiStar is a separate UI for your notifications.
 You can select the apps you want notifications from or blacklist ones you don’t.
 Additionally, you can add a filter that includes things like keywords as well as apps.
 You can, say, get SMS notifications but only if they contain the word “emergency.”
 You can also set this to work on the lock screen and it’ll store notifications indefinitely, for a week, or for 30 days depending on your preferences.
-This is definitely one of the most power-user Samsung Good Lock features available.

 Theme Park lets you create your own custom theme.
 It asks you to select an image from your gallery, download folder, or any other album.
 From there it lets you select a main color and uses the other colors from the image as accent colors.
 It also includes dark mode support and the dark mode version is independent of the light mode version.
 You simply enable dark mode in the settings to get the dark mode version of any theme you make with Theme Park in Samsung Good Lock.

 Nice Catch is a surprisingly useful tool.
 It creates a log every time your phone beeps, boops, vibrates, rings, wakes up, and every time you change your settings.
-However, the part we like the most is its log for toast notifications (the little bubbles that appears at the bottom of your phone from time to time).
-You can check these logs by entering the Nice Catch app and clicking on the appropriate setting.
-This is so insanely useful that every phone should have it even if you don’t use it very often.
+However, the part we like the most is its log for toast notifications (the little bubbles that appear at the bottom of your phone from time to time).
+You can check these logs by entering the Nice Catch app and clicking on the appropriate category.
+You can also hit the 3-dot menu and sort alphabetically to see how many instances each app did each thing.
+This is so insanely useful that it should be a part of stock Android.

 One Hand Operation Plus